 Before filing for divorce, you will prepare your divorce complaint.
 This is the legal document formally initiating your South Carolina divorce.
 Your complaint will ask for details regarding you and your spouse, such as names, addresses, the date of your marriage, confirmation of your residency, and the grounds for your divorce.

-Your complaint will also ask for information about your minor children, and what your wishes are for custody arrangements, property division, alimony, and child support.
+Your complaint will also ask for information about your minor children and your wishes regarding custody arrangements, property division, alimony, and child support.

-- In the county where you and your spouse lived together,
+- The county where you and your spouse lived together

-- Or in the county where you live, if your spouse does not reside in South Carolina.
+- The county where you live, if your spouse does not reside in South Carolina

 If you are working with a South Carolina family law attorney, your lawyer will prepare your complaint and file it with the appropriate court on your behalf.